io-reyes/whenvote/README.md

 ### Why didn't the site correctly detect my state?

-It could be one of two reasons.
-The first is that you're blocking ads in your browser.
-Although the site has no ads or trackers at all, it does use freegeoip.net to determine visitors' states, which is on many adblockers' lists.
-The other reason is that you're browsing the site on a mobile connection.
-Mobile IP addresses can be registered in unexpected places.
+It could be one of three reasons:

+* You have an ad-blocker.
+Although this site has no ads or trackers at all, it does use freegeoip.net to determine your state from your IP address.
+This domain is on many adblockers' lists.

+* freegeoip.net is being slow.
+In order to keep load times snappy, this site is set to give up trying to detect your state if it doesn't get that data within 1 second.

+* You're browsing on a cellular connection.
+Mobile IP addresses might not be registered near your actual position.

 ### Are you collecting any data from visitors?